brookeangel/Harvest/README.md

 [Details][phase-three]

-### Phase 4: Harvest Shares and Messages (1.5 days)
+### Phase 4: Harvest Shares and Reviews (1.5 days)

 Phase 4 allows users to share private Harvests with other users.
 Users can view an index of harvests shared with them.
-Users can also message other users regarding their harvests.
+Users can also review users' harvests.

 [Details][phase-four]